Labs64/netlicensing.io/pages/pricing.md

             The selected payment service provider may charge an internet gateway fee and/or a processing fee.</p>
     </div>
     <div class="col-md-4 col-md-offset-1">
-        <h3>What is included in Free Trial?</h3>
+        <h3>What is included in Free Premium Trial?</h3>

-        <p>Free Trial includes all functionality of Premium Plan for 90 days, except product / product module and licensee limits.</p>
+        <p>Free Premium Trial includes all functionality of Premium Plan for 90 days, except product / product module and licensee limits.
+        After 90 days your vendor account will be automatically switched to FREE forever plan unless upgraded.</p>
     </div>
 </div>